Tony Orlando: Personal life

 On February 27, 2013, his mother, Ruth Schroeder of Hollister, Missouri, died in Branson, Missouri of a diabetic stroke.

 In 2002, he wrote a memoir, Halfway to Paradise with Patsi Bale Cox.
-Tony and Francine Orlando live in Branson, Missouri, with their daughter, Jenny Rose.
-Orlando's son Jon Orlando, from his first marriage, was a comedian from 1993 to 2002.
-Jon lives in Las Vegas and is currently the host of The Action Junkeez Podcast as well as Wise Kracks Podcast with the legendary sports bettor Bill Krackenberger.
-It was announced on September 7, 2021, that Jon was hired as the CEO of MaximNFT.

 Orlando was interviewed on The 700 Club explaining that he was raised Catholic and was "brought up with the Lord as my Savior"; but after a self-destructive period following his professional success with Dawn, he became a born-again Christian in 1978.

 In 1990, Orlando received a star on the Hollywood Walk of Fame at 6385 Hollywood Blvd.

+Awards

+He has won the Casino Entertainer of the Year Award, the Best All Around Entertainer – Las Vegas four times, and, prior to that, three times in Atlantic City, the Jukebox Artist of the Year Award from the Amusement and Music Owners Association of New York, The Ellis Island Medal of Honor, and has also been bestowed with The Bob Hope Award for excellence in entertainment from the Congressional Medal of Honor Society in honor of his efforts on behalf of United States veterans.
+His work on behalf of American veterans led to his being named Honorary Chairman at the 40th Anniversary at the NAM-POW's Homecoming Celebration at the Richard M. Nixon Presidential Library in 2014.